Javascript n'est pas activé !

 They are made in France, one by one, and then silverplated..it explains price

-Brass gorget with a silver plated eagle inside a laurel crown, horn or eagle in horn for "voltigeurs", grenade for "grenadier", anchor for marine or eagle on canons for artillery.
+Brass gorget with a horn for "voltigeurs", grenade for "grenadier", eagle on canons for artillery.

 Most common types are made in series in Asia (eagle), some others are made one by one in France, and then silverplated....it explains different prices!